Keith Lawrence (RAF officer): Training

-Lawrence reported for training as a pupil pilot at 10 E & RFTS (Elementary and Reserve Flying Training School), Yatesbury run for the RAF by the Bristol Aeroplane Company.
+Lawrence reported for training as a pupil pilot at 10 E & RFTS (Elementary and Reserve Flying Training School), in the west site of RAF Yatesbury, run for the RAF by the Bristol Aeroplane Company.
 After successful ab initio training on de Havilland Tiger Moths, he was posted to No. 1 Depot, RAF Uxbridge to be commissioned into the RAF, and on 31 May was posted to No. 5 FTS, RAF Sealand for Service training on Airspeed Oxfords.

 After completion of Service training on 31 October, he joined the newly formed No. 234 Squadron RAF at RAF Leconfield on 6 November 1939.
 Initially the Squadron kept up flying hours in Avro Tutors and Miles Magisters.
 Further training started on 17 December on Bristol Blenheim Mk 1Fs (this type known as the short-nosed Blenheim).
 At the end of March the Squadron began to convert to Supermarine Spitfire Mk1s and became operational with them on 8 May.
 From 9 May 1940 Lawrence was sent for a month's training to become the Squadron Navigation Officer, flying Avro Ansons at the School of Air Navigation RAF St Athan, Glamorgan.